SalSevenSix/serverjockey/README.md

 ## Docker Image
 ServerJockey is available as a Docker image.
+Webapp login token will be shown in the console output.
+The image is compatible with [Pterodactyl](https://pterodactyl.io/).
-This is also an option for Windows systems with Docker installed.
+Docker is also a good option for Windows systems.
 [Images on Docker Hub](https://hub.docker.com/r/salsevensix/serverjockey/tags)